marq24/ha-senec-v3/README.md

 This Home Assistant Integration is providing information from SENEC.Home V2.x, SENEC.Home V3 and SENEC.Home V4 Systems.
 In addition and where possible functions are provided to control the system.

+__Please note__, _that this integration is not official and not supported by the SENEC development team.
+I am not affiliated with SENEC in any way._

 ## Disclaimer

 Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
 Therefore, use this integration **at your own risk**.